Volume

 The 'overall translucency' slider changes the relative visibility of data displayed with different opacities, without affecting the colour map.
 This can be used to quickly reveal the more translucent parts (a low value on this slider) or to only show the opaque parts (a high value).
 The default colour maps are designed such that various levels of overall translucency are all useful.

-The 'gradient noise threshold' slider controls the level at which discontinuities in data value are treated as surface boundaries, as a percentage of the maximum (windowed) data range.
-This affects two aspects of the volume rendering.
-Firstly, it controls which gradients in the data are shaded according to the lighting direction.
-Secondly, it allows the volume rendering to detect if an intermediate data value is really just a transition from one material to another with a very different data value, and make such a value translucent.
+The 'min gradient distance' slider controls the distance (in the direction of the maximum gradient) over which gradient magnitudes are calculated, with the default value of 25 representing one voxel.
+This also allows the volume rendering to detect if an intermediate data value is really just a transition from one material to another with a very different data value, in which case it is replaced with the nearest neighbouring value in the direction of maximum gradient.
 This has the effect of dramatically increasing contrast between different materials, and can be seen as a much easier to use alternative to 2D (gradient and data value) transfer functions.
-The easiest way to set this is to reduce the value until just before you start to see noise in the rendering.
-Setting this to 100 disables the use of gradient shading.
+The easiest way to set this is to gradually increase the value until you see the maximum contrast in the volume rendering colours.
+Setting this to 0 disables the correction of transitional data.

 The 'front face translucency' slider can be used to increase translucency for data below the gradient noise threshold and also gradients which are in the view direction.
 This results in an effect much like the clear phong shader for surfaces, which allows hidden surfaces and details to be more clearly seen.